Imori Advisory Group · East Africa

 Organizational Assessment

-East & Central Africa
+East Africa

 Published Works

-The intellectual foundation behind every IAG engagement
+The intellectual foundation behind the work.

 Holy Infrastructure

-Essential reading for mission organizations, development agencies, and any institution working within or alongside faith structures in the region.
+For mission organizations, development agencies, and any institution working within or alongside faith structures in the region.

 Beneath the Map